o3de/o3de.org/content/docs/user-guide/components/reference/physx/collider.md

 + **Box**
 + **Capsule**

 These primitive shapes don't have an underlying mesh.
-Because they are defined by dimensions rather than a mesh, they are high\-performance colliders and should be used when possible.
+Because they are defined by dimensions rather than a mesh, they are high-performance colliders and should be used when possible.

 ## Physics asset colliders